azimali322/azimali322/README.md

 - 👋 Hi, I’m @azimali322
 - 🌱 I’m currently learning Master's in Data Science at UT Austin.
-- Worked significantly with many R visualization, sf package, and statistical analysis packages.
+- Worked significantly with many R visualization, sf package, and statistical analysis packages in Python and R.
 - 👀 I’m currently interested in utilizing R SARIMA forecasting and time series analysis on Python parsed time series Reddit subreddit data on detecting unusual activity (events, Reddit user bots, and/or other unusual traffic).
 - 📫 How to reach me [on LinkedIn.](https://www.linkedin.com/in/azim-ali-b921b2161/)